csknk/decrypt-ethereum-private-key/README.md

 If you want to make a backup of Ethereum keys, just backup the keyfiles - the private key is encrypted already, and any Ethereum client should be able to use the keyfile format.
 This assumes of course that you have used a strong passphrase to secure your keys.

-Note that the `scrypt` key derivation function used in this project is slow.
+__Note:__ the `scrypt` key derivation function used in this project is __very slow__.
 I have a similar project in Python [here][19] which is much quicker.
 I'm still trying to work out why the Rust implementation of scrypt takes so much longer (minutes rather than ~ 1 second) to achieve the same result.

 Table of Contents
 -----------------